 Add the chopped shallots to the pan and sauté over medium-high heat until they turn slightly translucent.

-Although I'm perfectly happy to serve this pan sauce with beef just the way it is, you could modify it for beef by substituting red wine for white wine.
+- Although you can serve this pan sauce with any meat as-is, you could modify it for beef by substituting red wine for white wine.
 Or you could use half wine and half beef stock.

-If you don't have any fat left in the pan after cooking your meat, or for making a pan sauce with vegetables, add a tablespoon of olive oil to the pan and then add the shallots.
+- If you don't have any fat left in the pan after cooking your meat, or if you'd like to make a pan sauce with vegetables, add a tablespoon of olive oil to the pan and then add the shallots.
 If you prefer the sauce to be thicker, use stock or add a little cornstarch mixed with water.